"Integrating the arts has revolutionized my teaching. My teaching is much more interactive and every child is actively engaged."

 – 4-year alum of the Arts Integration Network

-To get the most out of your experience, teachers are encouraged to attend for two weeks, though exceptions are made for teachers with scheduling limitations.
+Each summer, TheatreWorks offers intensive arts-integration professional development in tandem with our summer camp program.
+To get the most out of the experience, teachers are encouraged to attend for two weeks, though exceptions are made for teachers with scheduling limitations.

 Fees are negotiated through each district.